 Investments in Startups involve a high degree of risk.
 Financial and operating risks

 confronting Startups are significant.
-While targeted returns should reflect the perceived
+While targeted returns should reflect the

-investment is highly uncertain.
+any return on investment is highly uncertain.

 The Startup market is highly competitive and the percentage of companies that survive and prosper is small.
 Startup investments often experience unexpected problems in the areas of product development, manufacturing, marketing, financing, and general management, among others, which frequently cannot be solved.
 In addition, Startups may require substantial amounts of financing, which may not be available through institutional private placements, the public markets or otherwise.